jljones22/Student-Managment-System/README.md

-# Student.Managment.System
+# Student Managment System
 This is one of the most popular C++ projects for beginners.
-For this student management system, you will create a system where students can edit their details, and submit assignments and completed tests.
+For this student management system,
+I will create a system where students can edit their details, and submit assignments and completed tests.
 At the same time,
 the teachers will use it to set tasks,